AnggaR96s/Reforestation/README.md

-## Why didn’t the orange win the race?
-It ran out of juice.
+## Why are ghosts bad liars?
+Because you can see right through them!